 A mechanic’s lien release is an official document stating that rightful payment was claimed, the original lien claimant is satisfied, and the mechanic’s lien is released from the property record.
+Oftentimes confused, familiarize yourself with mechanic’s lien waiver vs. mechanic’s lien release.
 In Washington, the state legislature refers to it as a “Release of Lien Rights,” and lien claimants can release said lien rights before or after payment is due.
 (It’s technically called “waiving” lien rights if it’s before payment is due, but that’s beside the point.)

 For reference, here’s the Release of Lien Rights section, Revised Code of Washington 60.04.071:

 “Upon payment and acceptance of the amount due to the lien claimant and upon demand of the owner or the person making payment, the lien claimant shall immediately prepare and execute a release of all lien rights for which payment has been made, and deliver the release to the person making payment.
 In any suit to compel deliverance of the release thereafter in which the court determines the delay was unjustified, the court shall, in addition to ordering the deliverance of the release, award the costs of the action including reasonable attorneys’ fees and any damages.”